abdessalemmami/abmami/_posts/projects/2023-03-17-automated-extraction-of-insights-from-educational-videos.md

 Approach 2: Direct Fine-tuning for Keyword Extraction In this streamlined approach, we directly fine-tune CamemBERT for the keyword extraction task without pre-finetuning on sentence similarity.
 By focusing solely on the target task, we optimize the fine-tuning process and enable CamemBERT to learn directly from the keyword extraction data, and just benefit from its language representation capabilities.

+In both approaches, we fine-tune CamemBERT on our custom dataset and evaluate the model performance using the F1-score metric.
+We also produce quantized versions of the fine-tuned models to reduce their size and facilitate deployment.

 You can find more details about the two approaches in this [GitHub repository](https://github.com/abmami/Fine-tuning-CamemBERT-for-Keyword-Extraction).

 ### Sentiment Analysis